JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 1. On the __Create project__ page, select to create project __from Azure DevOps Services__.
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
 3. TeamCity will display the project and build configuration name.
 If required, modify the names and click __Proceed__.
-4. TeamCity will add a VCS build trigger and attempt to auto\-detect build steps.
+4. TeamCity will add a VCS build trigger and attempt to autodetect build steps.
 On the __Auto\-detected Build Steps page__ select the detected step(s) to use in your build configuration.
 Click __Use selected__.
 If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).
 5. Your project and a build configuration are configured.
 Click __Run__ to start the build.